3 Biggest Advantages of Using Professional Moving Boxes (Plus Post-Move Tips)

 Though it may seem self-explanatory, moving boxes are designed for just that: moving.

 There are a few features that make moving boxes different from your average cardboard boxes.
-For example, FlatRate Moving only uses boxes with corrugated walls that are designed to absorb shock and reduce damage with small air pockets in between the cardboard.
-They are also recyclable and biodegradable to reduce your carbon footprint after the move (more on this later).
+FlatRate Moving only uses boxes with corrugated walls.
+This box design absorbs shock and reduces damage with small air pockets in between the cardboard.
+These boxes are also recyclable and biodegradable to reduce your carbon footprint after the move.

 Boxes come in a variety of shapes and sizes and while the options may seem overwhelming each and every box has a unique purpose for what items should be placed in them.
 This makes it easier on the movers and ultimately keeping your items more secure during travel.